iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > I absolutely love my doctor.
 What I DON'T like is that this app screws up appointment availability on a regular basis.
 They were supposed to message my doctor to explain that the app had no available appointments, which is why I couldn't schedule for the following week.
 My doctor never even received the message.
 There are also issues with video quality.<br> :date: __2020-11-05 15:52:37__

-> According to what their customer service just told me, they are for urgent care ONLY.
-Would only give me a partial refill for a drug that can't be abused, and is used to treat a chronic condition.
-I suppose they would be a good option as a last resort, so I gave them a generous 2 stars.<br> :date: __2020-10-23 04:10:33__

 #### 1-star reviews